grafana/explore-logs/docs/sources/labels-and-detected-fields/_index.md

 # Labels and Detected fields

-> Explore Logs is offered in Public Preview and is under active development.
-Subsequent updates are likely to incorporate significant changes that may impact existing functionality.
+{{% admonition type="caution" %}}
+Explore Metrics is currently in [public preview](/docs/release-life-cycle/).
+Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
+{{% /admonition %}}

 Explore Logs shows you the volume of logs with specific Labels and Detected fields.